joske/z400-hackintosh/README.md

 ### Works

-- boots to macOS mojave with clover 5156
+- boots to macOS mojave with opencore 0.9.7
 - metal graphics with native AMD gpu driver (but graphical glitches appear near the top)
 - network card works with native driver

 ### No Worky

-- audio only via HDMI/DP for now
+- reboot gets stuck, shutdown/sleep work